 What does loan forgiveness mean?

 Up to 100% of the PPP loan is forgivable if you follow certain requirements around payroll and employee retention.
-Here’s how it works: If you are an employer and keep your employees for eight weeks from the time your loan is originated and maintain their salaries (up until June 30, 2020), the SBA will forgive the portion of the loan you used to cover payroll, rent, mortgage interest, and utilities.
+Here’s how it works: If you are an employer and keep your employees from the time your loan is originated through the end of your choses forgiveness period and maintain their salaries at a minimum of 75% of their pre-pandemic rate, the SBA will forgive the portion of the loan you used to cover payroll, rent, mortgage interest, and utilities.

 There are a couple caveats, though.
 For instance, as The Chamber of Commerce’s guide explains, businesses can’t factor in the salaries of employees who live outside the United States when calculating payroll.

 Also, there’s a per-employee salary cap of $100,000, not including benefits and non-cash compensation.